 Under-bridge inspection trucks or other similar equipment would be required to inspect the superstructure under the deck.
 Working the inspection equipment around the hangers can be awkward and time-consuming.
-Accessing the tops of the pylons (80 feet above the deck) and hangers for maintenance and inspection would require special accommodations during design.
+Accessing the tops of the pylons and hangers for maintenance and inspection would require special accommodations during design.